 Why This Recipe Works

 - Blackberry brandy and amaretto add a depth and dimension to this sangria that beats out all the other recipes!
+You will also love this Aperol negroni.

 - You can make this red sangria with rum or vodka.
+You should probably be sipping on this epic sangria will noshing on this Trader Joe’s Charcuterie Board.
+Just sayin!

 - This is the perfect fruity and refreshing cocktail for your party or summer BBQ.
+If you love a fruity and delicious drink, be sure to check out this refreshing Dragon Fruit Drink.

 Which red wine is best for sangria?